azapi | October 2025 | |

 page

 :OPTIONAL.
-A page token for paged requests.¶
+A page object for paginated requests.¶

 The following payload defines a request for the resources of type account